 St. Mark has a church library that is filled with all types of books.
 Each month, our church librarian features several titles in the Library Corner column for The Messenger (our church newsletter).

-Book titles for the current month will be found on the book cart outside of the Adult Library.
+Book titles for the current month will be found on the book cart outside of the Adult Library or in the Narthex.

 All members are invited to COME IN AND CHECK US OUT!

 The Story for February covers Moses, Joshua, and Ruth among others.
 Books on Biblical events of this time will be on display on library shelves in the Adult and Children’s Libraries and on the carts outside the Adult Library.